-Price Control Proposals (RIIO-ED2)
+Price Control Proposals (RIIO-ED1)

 Ofgem administers a price control regime which allows DNOs to earn a fair rate of return while limiting costs passed on to customers.
-The current price control period is called RIIO-ED2, which runs until 2028.
-The RIIO-ED2 rules include a number of mechanisms to incentivise DNOs to provide a good service to Distributed Generation customers.
-The latest information is provided on Ofgem's website.
+The current price control period is called RIIO-ED1, which runs until 2023.
+The RIIO-ED1 proposals include a number of mechanisms to incentivise DNOs to provide a good service to Distributed Generation customers, including: